What are the prettiest villages in Essex?

 Areas that offer stunning rural spaces as well as the quaint charm that village living offers.

-Across the UK, more buyers are looking towards Essex as their new home.
+Across the UK, more buyers are looking towards moving to Essex as their new home.

 Its plethora of amazing commuter towns, top class schooling and fascinating history make it an ideal location for a variety of buyers.